In a recent podcast I listened to, an expert mentioned some alarming facts about globally declining testosterone levels.

 He said that the average total male testosterone now is 250, having dropped 1% point every year in the past 40.

-Being aware of the importance of testosterone, especially in the bodybuilding context, I decided to dig into these studies and statistical data analysis to verify the average amount of testosterone a ‘modern’ man produces daily.
+Being aware of the importance of testosterone as a strength and performance coach, I decided to dig into these studies and statistical data analysis to verify the average amount of testosterone a ‘modern’ man produces daily.

 I also discussed these worrying trends with my physician for some additional insight.